 You have the right to a written description of this procedure.
 This agency may find after investigation that there is not enough evidence to warrant action on your complaint.
 Even if that is the case, you have the right to make the complaint and have it investigated if you believe an officer behaved improperly.
 Civilian complaints and any reports or findings relating to complaints must be retained by the agency for at least five years.

 Any person can file a complaint.
 All complaints will receive immediate attention.
-Complaints may be made to any employee of the Department.
+Complaints may be made to any employee of the Sheriff's Office.
 Complaints may be received:

 - In person